AdobeDocs/app-builder/src/pages/get_started/runtime_getting_started/understanding_runtime.md

 <InlineAlert slots="text"/>

 If your organization cannot be served by these default values, MinuteRate and Concurrent limits can be raised.
-Please visit the [Adobe Experience League Community](https://experienceleaguecommunities.adobe.com) for support.
+Please visit the [Adobe Experience Leage App Builder Community](https://experienceleaguecommunities.adobe.com/t5/app-builder/ct-p/adobe-app-builder) for support.

 ## I/O Events integration